Rocky Fielding: Professional career

 On 1 November 2017, it was announced that Fielding would fight Erik Skoglund for the WBC Silver Super Middleweight belt on the undercard of the rematch between David Haye and Tony Bellew.
 The event was scrapped after Haye suffered an injury.

 Promoter Eddie Hearn of Matchroom, Fielding's promoter, announced he would challenge Tyron Zeuge for the WBA Super Middleweight World Title on 14 June 2018 in Offenburg, Germany.
 Despite entering the fight as an underdog, Fielding knocked Zeuge out in five rounds to win the WBA crown.

 Following that, Fielding faced two-division champion Canelo Álvarez at Madison Square Garden on 15 December 2018.
 Eddie Hearn negotiated a deal with Canelo's promoter, Golden Boy Promotions, for the fight - as part of a historic $365million deal between Álvarez & DAZN.
 The fight was the first defense of the WBA belt for Fielding, with Álvarez stepping up a weight class from middleweight to challenge Fielding for his title. Álvarez floored Fielding in the first, second and third rounds before the referee waved the contest off.

 Fielding's next fight came on 15 November 2019, against Abdallah Paziwapazi.
 Fielding won the fight within two rounds, after dropping Paziwapazi with a vicious left hook in the second.

+After three years of inactivity, Fielding is scheduled to make his return against Brandon Glanton in Lagos, Nigeria, on October 1, 2025.